callionica/bellringing/saxilby-and-simbell.md

 With Windows switched out of S Mode, the Simbell drivers were found and installed automatically by Windows 10.
 There was no need to install the drivers from the Simbell site.

+## Simbell and All the Ports
+Because I knew that we would be unplugging the Simbell receiver from the laptop so that it could be used for things other than bellringing, during setup I plugged the Simbell receiver into each USB port on the laptop in turn and used Device Manager to configure the settings to assign it to COM port 3.
+This way it won't matter which USB port the receiver is plugged into, there won't be any need to change software settings to get things to work.

 ------

 The Saxilby ringing simulator comes with a (magnetic?) position sensor .